jdoiro3/mkdocs-multirepo-plugin/README.md

 You'll now have 3 ways of importing docs:

-- [plugins.multirepo.repos](#repos-config): Use this method of importing if you don't have a `nav` section in the importees `mkdocs.yml` and want Mkdocs to generate navigation based on the directory structures.
+- [plugins.multirepo.repos](#repos-config): Use this method if you don't have a `nav` section in the importees `mkdocs.yml` and want Mkdocs to generate navigation based on the directory structure.
 If there's a `nav` this will be ignored.
-- [plugins.multirepo.nav_repos](#nav-repos-config): Use this method of importing if you do have a `nav` section in the importees `mkdocs.yml` and want to refer to imported docs in the `nav` the same way as docs in the importees repo.
+- [plugins.multirepo.nav_repos](#nav-repos-config): Use this if you have a `nav` section in the importees `mkdocs.yml` and want to refer to imported docs in the `nav` the same way as docs in the importees repo.
 This can be used alongside `!import` statements.
-- [!import](#import-statement): Used to specify docs to import within the `nav`.
+- [!import](#import-statement): Used to specify docs to import to a section in the `nav`.
+The imported repo needs to have a `mkdocs.yml` file with a `nav` section as well.

 ## Import Statement